aethe/midirect/README.md

 ## Tutorial

-Prepare a configuration file.
+Prepare a configuration file which specifies which MIDI signals are mapped to which keyboard keys.
 You can use the existing `./rsc/config.json` for inspiration.

 The content of the configuration file should be a JSON with two parameters: `notes` and `controls`.

 Entries in `notes` represent note on/off signals.
-Each note has a number between 0 and 127.
-This is the layout of notes on a 88-key piano:
+Each note has a code between `0` and `127`.
+For reference, this is the layout of notes on a 88-key piano:

 ![Mapping of piano keys to midi signals](img/piano.png)

-Entries in `controls` are for control change events, like pressing a sustain pedal.
-Any non-zero value emitted by a control is mapped onto a key press, and zero is mapped onto a key release.
+Entries in `controls` are for control change events, like pressing a sustain pedal (code `64`).
+Any non-zero value emitted by a control is mapped to a key press, and zero is mapped to a key release.

 In both `notes` and `controls`, MIDI signals are mapped to keys on a computer keyboard.
 All possible values include keys represented by characters, such as `a` and `1`, as well as special keys from the following list: